Apsd1109/apsd1109.github.io/_blogs/2023-10-xx-seeing-seven.md

 > For God, who said, "Let light shine out of darkness," has shone in our hearts to give the light of the knowledge of the glory of God in the face of Jesus Christ.
 But we have this treasure in jars of clay, to show that the surpassing power belongs to God and not to us.
 We are afflicted in every way, but not crushed; perplexed, but not driven to despair; persecuted, but not forsaken; struck down, but not destroyed; always carrying in the body the death of Jesus, so that the life of Jesus may also be manifested in our bodies.
 For we who live are always being given over to death for Jesus’ sake, so that the life of Jesus also may be manifested in our mortal flesh.
 (2 Corinthians 4:6–11, ESV)
 > But he said to me, "My grace is sufficient for you, for my power is made perfect in weakness.
 Therefore I will boast all the more gladly of my weaknesses, so that the power of Christ may rest upon me.
 (2 Corinthians 12:9, ESV)

 A church filled with joyful people is a beauty, but a church filled with broken, yet clinging to Christ is an even greater beauty!
-God's people aren't uniform in experiences and personalities, instead, what makes the church amazing, is that despite being irregular, broken, and discoloured scraps, we're put together like a mosaic.
+God's people aren't uniform in experiences and personalities.
+Instead, what makes the church amazing is that despite being irregular, broken, and discoloured scraps, we're put together like a mosaic.
 When you zoom out, you'll see the unifying beauty of God's grace and wisdom!
 This glorifies God!

 > and to bring to light for everyone what is the plan of the mystery hidden for ages in God, who created all things, so that through the church the manifold wisdom of God might now be made known to the rulers and authorities in the heavenly places.
 (Ephesians 3:9–10, ESV)

-## Pergamum: Holding to Christ, yet allowed false teaching
+## Pergamum: Holding to Christ, yet holding false teaching

 > I know where you dwell, where Satan’s throne is.
 Yet you hold fast my name, and you did not deny my faith even in the days of Antipas my faithful witness, who was killed among you, where Satan dwells.
 But I have a few things against you: you have some there who hold the teaching of Balaam, who taught Balak to put a stumbling block before the sons of Israel, so that they might eat food sacrificed to idols and practice sexual immorality.
 (Revelation 2:13–14, ESV)